- Prospective Students

 - Frequent, private opportunities to meet with industry leaders and exposure to best practices in social entrepreneurship;

-- Funding towards conference attendance;
+- Funding towards professional development;

 - A subsidy of up to $2,500 if you choose to complete a summer internship at an eligible nonprofit organization; and